Appreciation for future generations

 |

-conservation strategyRather than ripping out hedges to be more efficient we have planted more.
-We maintain the hedges in an A-shape to benefit wildlife and cut them at the right time to avoid disturbing nests.
-Jasper has been responsible for the plantation of over 50 acres of trees on the farm which provides a home for wildlife, reduces C02 and produces oxygen.
+conservation strategyRather than ripping out hedges to be more efficient with farming we have planted more.
+We maintain the field hedges in an A-shape to benefit wildlife and cut them at the right time to avoid disturbing nests.

 |